cisco-open/app-simulator/src/loaders/curl/README.md

 ## Tracing with Jaeger

-Combine this loader with OpenTelemetry instrumentation in your services and Jaeger to visualize traces flowing through your architecture.See the  [Observability with OpenTelemetry](https://github.com/cisco-open/app-simulator/blob/main/docs/tutorial/5-observability-with-opentelemetry.md) for details.
+Combine this loader with OpenTelemetry instrumentation in your services and Jaeger to visualize traces flowing through your architecture.
+See the [Observability with OpenTelemetry](../../../docs/tutorial/5-observability-with-opentelemetry.md) for details.